Smyth County assistance programs.

 - Utility and electric bill help is part of LIHEAP, or fuel assistance in Virginia.

 Other assistance may be offered too.
 There are also services tailored for the disabled and seniors in the community.
+The goal if the non-profit is to help clients overcome a hardship.
 Continue with Mountain Community Action Program.